Hephaest/ComputerNetworkApplications/README.md

                 # Also send the response in the buffer to client socket
                 # and the corresponding file in the cache.
                 writeFile = open("./Cache/" + filename, "wb")
-                print("The poxy server is receiving data...")
+                print("The proxy server is receiving data...")
                 # Receive HTTP response message until all messages are received.
                 while True:
                     data = c.recv(4096)